This post contains affiliate links for your convenience. View our full disclosure policy here.

 A fun way to work on fine motor skills is with the use of lacing cards.
 These Easter egg lacing cards are easy to make yourself and can work on many different skills!

-This activity does not only works on fine motor skills, but on hand eye coordination, visual perception and visual discrimination skills too.
+This activity not only works on fine motor skills, but on hand eye coordination, visual perception and visual discrimination skills too.
 All these skills are needed for reading and writing, so the earlier (in preschool and kindergarten) children develop these, the better.

 To make the lacing cards you will need: